US STOCKS-Wall St up as Fed raises rates but stays course

 The S&P 500 posted 74 new 52-week highs and two new lows; the Nasdaq Composite recorded 125 new highs and 42 new lows.

-About 7.87 billion shares changed hands on U.S. exchanges, higher than the 6.98 billion daily average over the last 20 sessions.
-(Additional reporting by Megan Davies and Sinead Carew; Editing by Nick Zieminski and James Dalgleish)
+About 7.82 billion shares changed hands on U.S. exchanges, higher than the 6.98 billion daily average over the last 20 sessions.
+(Additional reporting by Sam Forgione and Sinead Carew; Editing by Nick Zieminski and James Dalgleish)

+May 24 Borrowing by U.S. companies to spend on capital investment rose 8 percent in April, the Equipment Leasing and Finance Association (ELFA) said.

 * Bank of montreal says starting to see signs in toronto that there will be a softening in housing market Further company coverage: (Reporting by Matt Scuffham)